Crumpets vs English Muffins: What’s the Difference? (2023)

 It is highly reminiscent of a pancake, except that it is thicker and smaller.

 The most essential difference between the two lies in the ingredients used to make them.
-Crumpets are made with milk and baking soda and powder, which makes its batter looser.
+Crumpets are made with milk and baking soda and powder, which makes their batter looser.

 This means that it is made from a high-hydration dough, usually with 90% hydration or more.